adamgarza/adamgarza.github.io/index.md

 <a id="final"></a>
 ## 6. Final Thoughts
-I'm not much of a writer, but I will try to make this as elequent as possible.
-Knowing this program is an enormous opportunity as a very green developer, I'm certain I placed an overwhelming amount of pressure upon myself to acheive.
-In my mind, I have always been a mediocre programmer, as I often need to reference outside resources to complete certain tasks.
+I'm not much of a writer, but I will try to make this as eloquent as possible.
+Knowing this program is an enormous opportunity for me as a green developer, I placed an overwhelming amount of pressure upon myself to achieve.
 Although, what I lack in "know how", I more than make up for in determination.
-These 12 weeks have been stressful and chalLenging, but rewarding for sure.
+These 12 weeks have been stressful and challenging, yet satisfying and rewarding with the sense of accomplishment for sure.

-We all have goals in life, and my participation in Google Summer of Code 2018 gets me one step closer to realizing mine.
+I would like to thank my mentor Gopi Palaniappan for this opportunity.
+From the very start you have been my #1 supporter, having all the confidence in me to perform well.
+Many times we do not know how much of an impact we have on those around us.
+I will like to let you know, that you have made an enormous impact and influence on what I do, and where I go from here.
+Thank you for all the support.

+I will also take this moment to thank Pritam Shah, for the help me plan and execute a comprehensive work plan.
+Jaana Burcu Dogan, thank you for helping me manage the issues with the site.
+Yang Song, thank you for the guidence, when I came across an issue that I could not resolve solo.

->Many have made great sacrifices in order for me to have the oppotunities I have today.
-There is no better way to repay those sactifices, than to acheive when those opportunities are presented, making things better for those generations who follow behind me.
+>The generations of family members that have come before me have made great sacrifices in order for me to have the oppotunities I have right now.
+There is no better way to repay their sactifices, than to achieve when those opportunities are presented.
+My hope is that I somehow make things better for those who will follow.

 \- Adam Garza